-American cruiser makers Harley-Davidson have decided to cut back on the staff and the assembly operations in India.
+American cruiser makers Harley-Davidson have decided to down the shutters on the assembly operations in India.

 This decision comes as part of the brand’s Rewire program undertaken by new boss Jochen Zeitz.
-This program will see the brand focus more on strengthening key markets and less on expanding their presence in other geographies and verticals.
-As reported by the Times of India, not only are there job cuts for Harley-Davidson India’s staff and workers, but there is also a plan in motion to slash the operations at the brand’s assembly plant in Bawal, Haryana has been shut completely.
+This program will see the brand focus more on strengthening key markets and less on expanding their presence in other geographical locations and verticals.
+In a statement shared by Harley-Davidson, not only are there job cuts in their Gurgaon office, but the operations at the brand’s assembly plant in Bawal, Haryana has been shut completely.
 This means the end of road for the made-in-India Street 750 range completely.